kevinding0218/InterviewDocuments/Q and A/Java - OOD/Static Inner Class vs Inner Class.md

 #### Access
 - inner classes have full access to the fields and methods of the enclosing class.
 This can be convenient for event handlers, but comes at a cost: every instance of an inner class retains and requires a reference to its enclosing class.
 - **static nested inner classes are static member** of class and can be accessed like any other static member of class.
-- When instances of the nested class will outlive instances of the enclosing class, the nested class should be static to prevent memory leaks.
+- When instances of the nested class will outlive instances of the enclosing class, the nested class should **be static to prevent memory leaks.**
 #### Convienet
 - **static nested inner classes more convenient** and should be preferred over Inner class while declaring member classes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3MDU5NzEyNF19
+eyJoaXN0b3J5IjpbLTg1NjcyMzI2MF19
 -->